What to Do if Your Phone Is Tapped?

 How to Untap Your Phone and Remove Spyware

 Check on which apps are using an inordinate amount of your battery, and delete any identified unfamiliar apps.
 It’s possible that these apps have introduced malware on your phone that isn’t actually tapping your conversations but could be sending your private information and data to unauthorized third parties.

 On an Android, go to Settings>Security>Allow Unknown Sources to determine if your phone has been jailbroken without your consent, allowing unwanted third-party apps to be launched on your device.
 Turn off any permissions that allow pop-up ads, location tracking, and ad personalization.

 iPhones should be equipped with the latest ios updates; also avoid jailbroken phones which are more likely to allow spyware.
 Under settings, shut off iPhone analytics, and under “location services” turn off most of the “system services” options like “significant locations” in order to reduce the use of your personal data.
 Also check under Settings>Privacy that “Limit Ad Tracking” is off.

-From security measures do not answer unknown calls or respond to (or take action on) text messages from unfamiliar numbers (use a phone lookup directory to research those trying to contact you).
+From security measures do not answer unknown calls or respond to (or take action on) text messages from unfamiliar numbers (use a phone number search to research those trying to contact you).
 It can bring a lot of pain and can be an easy way to get infected by malware.

 Run updates that will provide patches or fixes for known gaps in device and software security.
 Get protection from malware and run it on a regular basis.
 Avoid clicking on any unfamiliar, unexpected text message or email links that could be a trojan poised to launch spyware on your device.